simonklee/clean_form/readme.md

 4. Modify the structure of your HTML forms so that they match the one in `clean_form_test.html`.

+5. Add `<link rel="stylesheet" href="clean_form.css">` to `head` of your
+   HTML file.

+6. You probably also want to set the typography for all the form elements.

+        body, input, select, textarea {
+            font: 16px/1.5 sans-serif;
+        }

+7. Refresh.

 ## License

 Copyright © 2010, Alexander Teinum <ateinum@gmail.com>